 Can I take a ferry from Dublin to Holyhead, United Kingdom?

 Yes, there are cross-border ferries connecting Dublin and Holyhead, offering convenient travel options.
 Ferry companies operating on this route include Stena Line, Irish Ferries.
 On average, it takes about 3h 28min to reach Holyhead in United Kingdom.
-Ferry options are available weekly.
+Ferry options are available daily.

 How long is the ferry from Dublin, Ireland to Holyhead, United Kingdom?